UK-Export-Finance/exip/src/api/data-migration/version-1-to-version-2/README.md

 If we try to run the version 2 API, with version 1 data, things will not work.

-Similarily, if we migrate the database and the API is running on version 2 - any applications created with the version 1 data model need to be migrated to the new version 2 model - hence why we need migration logic.
+Similarly, if we migrate the database and the API is running on version 2 - any applications created with the version 1 data model need to be migrated to the new version 2 model - hence why we need migration logic.

 This means that if a user has completed e.g 3 out of 5 sections of an application and then we migrate to version 2, the user's application will be migrated from version 1 (MVP) to version 2 ("No PDF").
 Depending on the previously submitted answers, some sections may now be marked as incomplete - because version 2 has different or additional requirements, compared to version 1 (MVP).